 9. If the Company is wound up or dissolved and after all its debts and liabilities (including any under section 2 of the Academies Act 2010) have been satisfied there remains any property it shall not be paid to or distributed among the Members of the Company, but shall be given or transferred to some other charity or charities having objects similar to the Object which prohibits the distribution of its or their income and property to an extent at least as great as is imposed on the Company by Article 6 above, chosen by the Members of the Company at or before the time of dissolution and if that cannot be done then to some other charitable object.

-10. No alteration or addition shall be made to or in the provisions of the Memorandum and/or Articles without the written consent of the Trustees and [insert the name of the Member representing the diocese as inserted at 12(a)(i)].
+10. No alteration or addition shall be made to or in the provisions of the Memorandum and/or Articles without the written consent of the Trustees and Worcester Diocesan Academies Trust.

 11. No alteration or addition shall be made to or in the provisions of the Articles which would have the effect (a) that the Company would cease to be a company to which section 60 of the Companies Act 2006 applies; or (b) that the Company would cease to be a charity; or (c) might weaken the maintenance of an effective ethos pertinent to the character of any of the Academies.